Computation of cyclic redundancy checks: Implementation

 This is the standard bit-at-a-time hardware CRC implementation, and is well worthy of study; once you understand why this computes exactly the same result as the first version, the remaining optimizations are quite straightforward.
 If remainderPolynomial is only n bits long, then the $x^n$ coefficients of it and of generatorPolynomial are simply discarded.
 This is the reason that you will usually see CRC polynomials written in binary with the leading coefficient omitted.

 In software, it is convenient to note that while one may delay the xor of each bit until the very last moment, it is also possible to do it earlier.
-It is usually convenient to perform the xor a byte at a time, even in a bit-at-a-time implementation like this:
+It is usually convenient to perform the xor a byte at a time, even in a bit-at-a-time implementation.
+Here, we take the input in 8-bit bytes: